 - 3 cloves garlic minced

-- cilantro, green onion, and sesame seeds for garnish
+- cilantro, green onion, and/or toasted sesame seeds for garnish, optional

 - Cook noodles according to package instructions.
 Drain and place in a bowl.
-To serve the noodles cold, rinse under cold water for about 1-2 minutes then drain.
+To serve the noodles cold, rinse under cold water for a few seconds then drain.